iriusrisk/startleft/wiki/Examples.md

 ## CloudFormation
 CloudFormation is the AWS tool which lets you model, provision, and manage AWS and third-party resources by treating infrastructure as code.
-Startleft's repository contains a default CloudFormation mapping file that enables you to generate threat models based on the OTM standard from a CloudFormation template file and update them to IriusRisk using a single command.
+Startleft's repository contains a default CloudFormation mapping file that enables you to generate threat models based on the OTM standard from a CloudFormation template file using a single command.

 The following examples, which are located in the `examples/cloudformation` directory, show you how to carry out the